Tencent/Hippy/docs/en-us/hippy-react/modules.md

 ### start

 `() => void` Start the animation.
-Note: If the animation has not been assigned to the corresponding control through render before calling this method, or the animation has been destroy, then start will not take effect.
+Note: If the animation has not been assigned to the corresponding control through render before calling this method, or the animation has been destroyed, then start will not take effect.

 ### updateAnimation

 `(options: Object) => void` Modify the configuration parameters of the animation.
-You only need to fill in the configuration items that need to be modified, no need to fill in all the animation parameters repeatedly
+You only need to fill in the configuration items that need to be modified, no need to fill in all the animation parameters repeatedly.
+Pay attention, if animation has been started or destroyed, updateAnimation will not take effect.

 >- options: Object: Instantiation parameter